mj-jimenez/pandrugs-frontend/app/help/help.md

 <div style="text-align: left;"><img src="cnvs-query-01.png" alt="CNVs Query" height="70%" width="70%"/>

 ### 1.5 Small Variants Query<a name="vcf-query"></a>
-In this query option, you must upload a **[VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)** containing somatic and, optionally, germline variants. <!-- The genomic coordinates in this VCF must correspond to the GRCh38/hg38 assembly of the human genome. -->
+In this type of query, you must upload a **[VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)** containing somatic and, optionally, germline variants. <!-- The genomic coordinates in this VCF must correspond to the GRCh38/hg38 assembly of the human genome. -->

 **If the input VCF contains germline variants, there is an option to run [PharmCAT](https://pharmcat.org) and include the [Clinical Pharmacogenetics Implementation Consortium (CPIC)](https://cpicpgx.org) drug recommendations in the final ranking returned by PanDrugs**.
 In order to do so, the **input VCF must contain genotype data with one or two sample columns**.
 These are the two accepted formats: